ssbelle/storybook-events-logger/README.md

 # Custom Storybook Events Logger

 Storybook Events Logger can be used to display event and custom event data payloads.
+This package is based on @storybook/addon-actions and Storybook/Addon Console.

 ## Getting Started